-While in the city of Amsterdam, Holland, I was very much interested in a visit we made to a place there, famous for polishing diamonds.
-We saw them as they were engaged in this When a work. diamond is first found, it has a rough, dark outside, and looks just like a commonpebble!
+Some good.
+Christians have a great deal of trouble in this world.
+The reason of it is, that God ispreparingthem for very great happiness in heaven.
+While in the city of Amsterdain, Holland, I was very much interested in a visit we made to a place there, famous for polishing diamonds.
+We saw them as they were engaged in this When a work. diamond is first found, it has a rough, dark outside, and looks just like a commonpebble.
 The outside must be ground off, and the diamond polished before it is fit for use.
 It takes a long time to do this, and it is very hard work.
 The diamond has to be fixed very firmly in the end of a piece of hard wood or metal.
-Then it is held close to the surface of a large metal wheel, which is kept going round.
+Then it is held close to the surface of a large metal wheel, ${ m which\ iskept\ go-}$ ing round.
 Fine diamond dust is puton this wheel, because nothing else is hard enough to polish the diamond.
 And this work is kept up for days, and weeks, and months, and sometimes for several years, before it is finished.
-And if a diamond is intended to be used in the crown of a king, then longer time andgreaterpains are spent upon it, so as to make ful as can be.
-Now Jesus calls his people his iewels it look as brilliant and beautiintends them to shine like jewels in the crown he will wear in
+Andif a diamond is intended to be used in the crown of a king, then longer time andgreaterpains are spent upon it, so as to make it look as brilliant and beautiful as can be.
+Now Jesus calls his people his iewels. intends them to shine like jewels in the crown he will wear in heaven.
+To fit them for this, they must be polished.